-17. Schedule 8, part 2-
+17 Schedule 8, part 2-

 - '9A.
-Carrying out operational work that is operations of any kind and all things constructed or installed for taking water if the operations are for- - (a) taking water from a watercourse, lake or spring under the Water Act 2000, section 20(3); or - (b) taking, or interfering with- - (i) overland flow water mentioned in a water resource plan under the Water Act 2000; or - (ii) subartesian water mentioned in a water resource plan under the Water Act 2000 or prescribed under a regulation.'.
+Carrying out operational work that is operations of any kind and all things constructed or installed for taking water if the operations allow- - (a) taking water from a watercourse, lake or spring under the Water Act 2000, section 20(3); or - (b) taking, or interfering with- - (i) overland flow water, if the operations are mentioned as self-assessable development in a water resource plan under the Water Act 2000; or - (ii) subartesian water, if the operations are mentioned as self-assessable development in a water resource plan under the Water Act 2000 or prescribed under a regulation. - (c) controlling the flow of water into or out of a watercourse, lake or spring in an area declared under the Water Act 2000 to be a drainage and embankment area if the operations are declared under the Water Act 2000 to be self-assessable development.'.